NirajYagnik/Global-Ancestry-Comparison/README.md

 Steps to run on your local machine:

+1. clone the repo `git clone https://github.com/NirajYagnik/Global-Ancestry-Comparison.git`
-1. (A new virtual environment recommended) `pip install -r requirements.txt`
+2. (A new virtual environment recommended) `pip install -r requirements.txt`
-2. Download all preprocessed raw zip files from this drive [link](https://drive.google.com/drive/folders/1x_wgb0GMv1P-MgQGI-pufjn-XgcSToi8?usp=sharing)
+3. Download all preprocessed raw zip files from this drive [link](https://drive.google.com/drive/folders/1x_wgb0GMv1P-MgQGI-pufjn-XgcSToi8?usp=sharing)
     - Extract each of them in the src folder.
-3. Open main.ipynb
+4. Open main.ipynb
-4. You can now press run all in the jupyter notebook (approx run time 6-7 mins).
+5. You can now press run all in the jupyter notebook (approx run time 6-7 mins).
     - At start, it will ask you to input a chromosome number of your choice from the preprocessed files.
-5. At the end you can visualize and compare each of the dimensionality reduction algorithms with each other.
+6. At the end you can visualize and compare each of the dimensionality reduction algorithms with each other.
-6. OPTIONAL: You may use the following plink command to create raw files for other chromosomes too.
+7. OPTIONAL: You may use the following plink command to create raw files for other chromosomes too.
     ```
      plink \
     --vcf ~/public/pca-exercise/1000G_mgymrek_merged.vcf.gz \